Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 pitch_1.stop()
 ```

-## More about MDI sound module format
+## More about MDI instrument format

-MDI is a sound module format invented by myself to pack a folder of audio files (and maybe with a settings file) into a single
+MDI is an instrument format invented by myself to pack a folder of audio files (and maybe with a settings file) into a single
 binary file that is more convenient to operate and store.
 The name of MDI stands for Musicpy Daw Instrument.
 Musicpy daw is one of my other projects, which is a whole music daw and tracker (or you can call it a simple DAW) that is fully
 compatible with musicpy.
-You can use musicpy daw to load sound modules and make music with musicpy, export audio files with various of
+You can use musicpy daw to load instruments and make music with musicpy, export audio files with various of
 audio file formats.
 Musicpy daw has GUI, so you can make music with musicpy and some helps from GUI.
 This project is on github (click [here](https://github.com/Rainbow-Dreamer/musicpy-daw)), you could add a star or fork if you like it.

 In fact, the musicpy daw module is a porting of musicpy daw in musicpy.
 I firstly finished the development of musicpy daw, and then
 port the functionalities of musicpy daw to musicpy, which results in a new module in musicpy called musicpy daw.
 So musicpy daw module
 is essentially a non-GUI version of musicpy daw.
 I almost port all of the functionalities of musicpy daw to the musicpy daw module,
 so musicpy daw and the musicpy daw module share almost the same set of functionalities.
-As the name of MDI, this sound module format comes
+As the name of MDI, this instrument format comes
 from musicpy daw, you can make, load and unzip MDI files in musicpy daw.

-You can use `make_mdi` function to make MDI sound modules from a folder of audio files.
+You can use `make_mdi` function to make MDI instruments from a folder of audio files.
 Each time you make an MDI file from a folder of audio files, you will have an MDI file generated at the current file path.
-The MDI files contain information for unzipping sound modules files, so it could be used independently.
+The MDI files contain information for unzipping instruments files, so it could be used independently.

-Besides audio files, you can also add a settings file in the folder to make MDI file, which is a text file (.txt) of some informations to set the mappings of the sound module's dictionary of a channel.
+Besides audio files, you can also add a settings file in the folder to make MDI file, which is a text file (.txt) of some informations to set the mappings of the instrument's dictionary of a channel.
 The format is very simple, you write a change of mappings with `pitch,value` on each line, note that the whitespaces will be counted into pitch and
 value, so it is recommended to not add any whitespaces in each line.

 I will give an example of the format of the informations in a settings file.
-If we want to change some of the mappings of a channel with drum sound module, for example,
+If we want to change some of the mappings of a channel with drum instrument, for example,
 ```python
 new_song.channel_dict[2]['C2'] = 'Kick'
 new_song.channel_dict[2]['E2'] = 'Snare'
 new_song.channel_dict[2]['F#2'] = 'CH1'
 ```
-Then we can write this in the settings file in the drum sound modules folder:
+Then we can write this in the settings file in the drum instruments folder:
 ```
 C2,Kick
 E2,Snare